 - Each parent's ability to provide for the child's medical, physical, and emotional needs

 - The level of attachment between the child and his or her home, school environment, neighborhood, and community

 - How the child will be affected by the disruption or continuation of the current custody arrangement

 - Each child's wishes, considering their age, maturity, and ability to make reasonable, informed decisions

 - Confirmed evidence of neglect, abuse, or domestic violence by either parent

 - Whether either parent has made false allegations of abuse or neglect against the other

 Religious beliefs can be a particularly contentious subject in custody negations.
 Fortunately, California state law prohibits religious beliefs from being a factor in determining custody.
 If you find yourself embroiled in a custody or visitation dispute for any reason, it is in your best interests to consult a skilled family law attorney in San Diego.
-Huguenor Mattis, A.P.C. has been helping parents maintain healthy relationships with their children for over 35 years.
+Huguenor Mattis, A.P.C. has been helping parents maintain healthy relationships with their children for over four decades.
 Call (858) 458-9500 today for a free consultation.

 - What Factors Do California Courts Consider When Deciding Visitation Arrangements?